 Table 4 indicates the frequency of WhatsApp Checking Daily by the students.
 A total of 93 out of 150 students was found to frequently check their WhatsApp more than 16 times daily.
 The lowest was 1-5 times daily with the frequency of 4 while 27 respondents check their WhatsApp Application for 6 to 10 times daily and 18 students checked their WhatsApp for 11 to 15 times daily.
-There were 6 respondents opted for Others which means 1 respondent checked his WhatsApp every second, the second respondent checked the application for 19 times daily, and followed by 2 other respondents for 32 times daily, 27 times daily and lastly for more than 20 times daily.
+There were 6 respondents opted for Others which means 1 respondent checked the application for 19 times daily, and followed by 2 other respondents for 32 times daily, 27 times daily and lastly for more than 20 times daily.